H4x0rSpooky/CTRPF/README.md

 * `Install Python` - [Download](https://www.python.org/downloads/)
 * `Install DevkitPro` - [Download](https://github.com/devkitPro/installer/releases)

 Once DevkitPro is installed run these commands in the Command Prompt: `pacman -Syuw 3ds-dev` and `pacman -Syuw 3ds-portlibs`

-After everything is setup and installed properly, download the Source Code and run the `build.bat` to compile the 3gx Plugin.
+After everything is setup and installed properly, download the source code and run the `build.bat` to compile the 3gx Plugin.

 ## Credits